mansouremirzaei/Homework/README.md

 🔗 [https://github.com/Alireza-Akhavan/ML-notebooks](https://github.com/Alireza-Akhavan/ML-notebooks)

 ## Dependencies
-See `requirements.txt` for necessary packages.
+See `requirements.rtf` for necessary packages.

 ## Notes
 Some sections of this notebook are adapted from the instructor’s material.
 I have added my own explanations, experiments, or visualizations where noted.